-These gluten free chocolate chip cookies are soft and chewy, and rich in fiber and protein.
+These gluten free chocolate chip cookies are soft and chewy, and rich in fiber and protein thanks to oat flour.
 Make them fast in 20 minutes or less.
-These delicious cookies use classic ingredients yet are gluten-free and vegan, but even those who don't eat vegan or gluten-free will love them!
+These delicious cookies use few ingredients yet are gluten-free and vegan, but even those who don't eat vegan or gluten-free will love them!
 View step by step video below!